Strasmore Research

 ORDER BY session

-In basis points the spread stayed institutional-grade through the whole move: 3.96 bps on 2026-06-01 and 4.19 bps on the last session — while the cents column roughly tracks the price level itself.
-For what these numbers mean mechanically, see the spread explainer.
+In basis points the spread stayed institutional-grade through the whole move: 3.96 bps on 2026-06-01, 4.19 bps on the last session, the cents column roughly tracks the price level itself.
+For the mechanics, see the spread explainer.

 Options: a two-way book